 We support all Maya versions from 2017 to 2020.
 The operating systems we recommend are Windows 10 with iTunes installed and MacOS HighSierra or later.

 Generally speaking, yes!
 You can connect MocapX data directly to your rig controller or use PoseLib to drive multiple controllers on your rig.
 We provide demos as well as a tutorials and other useful information.

 Sliders and joysticks are available in the free version of the MocapX app and allow you to control objects and attributes in real time in Maya.
-You can record live action sequences and save them as animation clips for later use – for example, you can animate a car or plane just by rotating your iPhone.
+You can record live action sequences and save them as animation clips for later use – for example, you can animate a car or plane just by rotating your phone.

 With PRO version you can both stream to Maya in real-time and record a clip locally for later use in Maya (the clip length is limited only by available storage on your device).
 The basic version includes 30 seconds of free local recording and you can buy additional minutes up to 45 minutes.
 With basic version you are not able to stream facial expression to Maya directly.
 However you can test the connection with your pc and Maya using keypads and sliders.